Dion Sanderson: Wolverhampton Wanderers and loan spells

-Sanderson joined Wolverhampton Wanderers' academy as an eight-year-old, signed his first professional contract in 2018, and a year later signed a two-year contract wth a 12-month option.
+Sanderson joined Wolverhampton Wanderers' academy as an eight-year-old, signed his first professional contract in 2018, and a year later signed a two-year contract with a 12-month option.
 He was a member of the senior squad for their pre-season tour of China, where he played in the club's Premier League Asia Trophy Final victory over Manchester City.
 He made his competitive debut on 30 October 2019 in an EFL Cup tie against Aston Villa.

 Sanderson joined EFL Championship club Cardiff City on 31 January 2020 on loan to the end of the season.

 Sunderland (loan)

 After Sanderson's contract with Wolves was extended until 2022, he joined League One club Sunderland in October 2020 on a season-long loan.
 He scored his first goal for Sunderland, and his first professional goal, in a 2–0 win against Rochdale on 6 March 2021.
 He was cup-tied for Sunderland's victory in the 2021 EFL Trophy Final.

 Near the end of April, Sanderson was ruled out for the rest of the season due to a back injury, so missed out on Sunderland's unsuccessful play-off campaign.
 He was voted as Sunderland's Supporters' Young Player of the Year.